rapid7/insightconnect-plugins/redis/help.md

 # Key Features

-* Set and retrieve data from redis.
+* Set and retrieve data from Redis.

 # Requirements